 Category: Adult Non-Fiction

 Andrew says: A fantastic and realistic look at the old west, dispelling myths while confirming many realities of outlaw life in the 1880s.
-Though not the main focus, the author does a wonderful job of juxtaposing the classic Paul Newman and Robert Redford film Butch Cassidy and the Sundance kid with the real-life banditos yankees.
+Though not the main focus, the author does a wonderful job of juxtaposing the classic Paul Newman and Robert Redford film Butch Cassidy and the Sundance Kid with the real-life banditos.